17 May 2017

 Imports and exports

-The export of both goods and services rendered in Thailand but wholly consumed overseas have a VAT rate of 0%.
+The export of both goods and services rendered in Thailand but wholly consumed overseas has a VAT rate of 0%.

 When importing goods, VAT is due and payable to the Customs Department during the import process.